 It is not fully clear how these changes to federal law will impact same-sex spouses of servicemembers who have already retired from active duty.
 Presumably, the Department of Defense will set up an “open season” to allow retirees the chance to buy into the SBP program for their now-eligible spouses.
 As with many of these issues, the specifics are still taking shape.

 The divorce attorneys of Livesay & Myers, P.C. have extensive experience handling separation and divorce issues for federal employees and military servicemembers.
-From our offices in Fairfax, Manassas and Fredericksburg, we represent clients throughout Northern Virginia.
+From our offices in Fairfax, Ashburn, Manassas and Fredericksburg, we represent clients throughout Northern Virginia.
 Contact us to schedule a consultation today.